wapringle/mockbrython/README.md

 $ python devel_script.py

 The script can also be debugged using idle, our your IDE of choice.
-Events can be simulated as per the example

-from browser import document, html

-ev=html._EV("i0101")

-on_mouse_enter(ev)
+There is a simple example in the examples directory The script sample.py can be run from examples/index.html, or from the command line as

+$ export PYTHONPATH=${PYTHONPATH}:${HOME}/mockbrython

+$ cd ${HOME}/mockbrython/examples ; python test.py

+This includes a simulated event (a button click)